dsbotelho/ghub-discovery/README.md

   - The goal here was to have a solution that could be used across the entire application.
   - By having different methods, I can control if I want a paginated request, a sortable request or both at the same time
   - The `build()` method will return a `HttpParams` object which can then be passed as parameter in a API request.
+  - By default, 10 items will be requested in each API request.
+At the moment, this value cannot be customized/changed.
+- Regarding sorting
+  - Sorting by any of the properties available will reset the current request data to the default configuration and will also reset the current data for each repository.
+  - This may not be the best solution, but it was implemented to prevent unwanted behaviour.
+Will improve on this in the future.

 ### Services overview